cessen/ropey/README.md

 On the other hand, Ropey is _not_ good at:

-- **Handling texts smaller than a few kilobytes.** Ropey will handle them fine, but allocates space in kilobyte chunks, which introduces unnecessary bloat if your text is almost always small.
+- **Handling texts smaller than a few kilobytes.** Ropey will handle them fine, but it allocates space in kilobyte chunks, which introduces unnecessary bloat if your text is almost always small.
 - **Handling texts that are larger than available memory.** Ropey is an in-memory